 A good way to apply polyurethane is with a small squeegee.
 Rub the thickest parts of the polyurethane into the wood so that it goes as deep as possible.
 The thicker, the better!
 The thicker it can be made, the better-protected area to have.
 When using a spray can, this is just as good of a way to go.

-A good way to apply is to start at the top of the wood, then work your way down, applying the polyurethane as you go.
+Start at the top of the wood, then work your way down, applying the polyurethane as you go.
 It will prevent parts from drying while working on others to have no gaps or half-done areas once done.
 Make sure that the water has completely evaporated for at least 24 hours before application.
 It prevents any future problems from happening when the furniture is finally put into use.

 Finalizing the Polyurethane